apache/flink/docs/apis/streaming/windows.md

 The time can be one of `Time.seconds(x)`, `Time.minutes(x)`, and so on.

+<span class="label label-info">Note</span> When using the `GlobalWindows` window assigner no
+data is ever considered late because the end timestamp of the global window is `Long.MAX_VALUE`.

 ## Triggers

 A `Trigger` determines when a window as assigned by the `WindowAssigner` is ready for being